-Students must be considered full-time or full-time equivalent to receive a Dayspring Christian Academy Diploma.
+Students must be considered full-time or full-time equivalent to receive a Dayspring Christian Academy diploma.

-Minimum Requi irements for Senior Year:
+Minimum Requirements for Senior Year:

-Bible 1 credit
+Bible 1.0 credit

-English 1 credit
+English 1.0 credit

-History 1 credit
+History 1.25 credits

-NT Greek 1 credit
+NT Greek 1.0 credit

 Electives As needed

-Thesis .50 credit
+Thesis 0.50 credit

 Total 5.5 minimum

 credits

-^{}Unless only an honors or AP level course is offered in a subject area for that year.
+Unless only an honors or AP level course is offered in a subject area for that year.

-Credit Transfer for Incoming Students
+Course Credit Transfer for Incoming Students